TechnologyEnhancedLearning/MVCBlazor/LH.MVCBlazor.Server/wwwroot/StaticFiles/ReadMe.md

 - Explore BUnit more under the bonet
 	- Can we make a custom IRenderer for a custom ITestContext and in somewhere can we chose rendermode (I expect not)
-- November 25 Investigate .Net 10 it maybe be our unit tests can be a higher version and .Net 9 introduced Render info so it might be component have an explosed rendermode and BUnit may then implement it.
+- November 25 Investigate .Net 10 it maybe be our unit tests can be a higher version and .Net 9 introduced Render info so it might be component have an exposed rendermode and BUnit may then implement it.
 - Explore rendering components from component classes to see if more control
 - Look at other testing packages
 - Look into page rendering